jlhoeflinger/RegressionAnalysisTool/README.txt

 Please follow the format as shown in the two sample input datasets.
 The formatting is quite strict to that standard.
 More work could be done to accept a variety of formatting for datasets.
 Please contact us at <dan.hoeflinger@gmail.com> for help troubleshooting problems.

+A requirements.txt file is supplied and should install all necessary libraries.
+Use the following commannd in a terminal to install them:

+pip install -r requirements.txt

-To run the code with the example datasets run the following:
+To run the code with the example datasets run the following (in an ipython terminal):

 import GrowthCurveModeler as gcm gcm.GrowthCurveModeler('Growth Curve Sample Data Set 1.xlsx', threshold=0.2)